maldoinc/wireup/docs/pages/index.md

         self.connection_str = connection_str
         self.cache_dir = cache_dir

-# Constructor injection is also supported for dataclasses.
+# Constructor injection is also supported for dataclasses
+# resulting in a more compact syntax.
 @container.register
 @dataclass
 class UserRepository:
-    db: DbService  # Services may also depend on any other services.
+    db: DbService # Dependencies may also depend on other dependencies.
     user: str = container.wire(param="auth.user")
 ```